techno-tim/techno-tim.github.io/_posts/2023-02-19-wake-on-lan.md

  sudo etherwake -b 192.168.2.255 00:11:22:33:44:55
 ```

-Be sure to replace the mac address and broadcast IP above with the mac address of the remote machine and the broadcast IP of the network that the machine is on.
+Be sure to replace the mac address and broadcast IP above with the mac address of the remote machine and set the broadcast IP if on a different network.

 ### macOS Wake on LAN client